Learning how to hire great engineers is essential to building a successful business. Because the alternative is possible bankruptcy.

 #14 Awesome perks

-Money is great, but job perks go a long way as well.
-For example, here are some perks that people love:
+Money is great, but job perks go a LONG way as well.
+For example, here are some perks people love and can’t do without:

 - Flexible hours